seufernandez/back-End_using_Node.js__FullStack-Marathon/README.md

 It´s a very simple server that responds a few requests (HTTP methods) from Insomnia Program.

-Well that's it, I hope you found interesting and Thank you for your time!!
+Well that's it, I hope you found interesting and Thank you for your time!